chatapazar/best-practice-2025/deploywiths2i.md

   ![](images/work_2.png)

 - default project is your name. such as `user1`, `user2`
-- if deveveloper console not default your project, click Project name 'PR userx' in topology or select from Project Dropdownlist
+- if deveveloper console not default your project, click Project name 'PR userx' in topology or select from Project Dropdownlist (such as your user name is `user1` choose `user1`)

   ![](images/deploy_3.png)